 Norway, the United Kingdom, Ireland and Iceland have the world’s highest potential for wind energy, and therefore offer excellent conditions for producing green fuels with low greenhouse gas emissions.
 Electricity generation from wind power therefore serves as the basis.
 Production of green fuels is assumed to begin in 2030.

 The reference values for the fossil fuels were taken from Sphera’s life cycle assessment (LCA) databases and reflect the current state of fuel supply and use in the European Union.

 Sphera’s carbon footprint analyses show that under the selected conditions, all considered green fuels result in a massive carbon footprint reduction to below 5 grams carbon dioxide equivalent per megajoule (CO2-eq./MJ) delivered fuel, compared to the fossil fuels used today.
 The selected examples of e-diesel and SNG could be realized with only minor adjustments to the infrastructure in the consuming countries.

-Sphera estimates that, in 2030, renewable synthetic liquid fuels will be in a price range similar to the most recent conventional diesel market prices.
+Sphera estimates that, in 2030, renewable synthetic liquid fuels will be in a price range similar to the 2022 conventional diesel market prices.
 Renewable electricity costs are the main cost drivers for the production of synthetic fuels.
 We assume these costs be in the range of around two (euro) cents per kilowatt-hour at ideal international conditions.
 Ship transport of liquid fuels to Europe is already very common and generates comparatively low related costs.